 This page will help you if you are the subject of an enquiry by HM Revenue & Customs (HMRC).
 You should be aware that you have rights and that HMRC must treat you fairly.

 On this page we explain the process and your rights.
-We then provide detailed sections, exploring enquiries that can arise from your tax return or from a tax credits claim.
+We then provide detailed guidance on further pages exploring different aspects of enquiries that can arise from your tax return or from a tax credits claim.
 In either case, this may result in a further enquiry being opened into your tax credits claim or Self Assessment tax return respectively.

 Basic information on enquiries

-This page also includes information on specific issues you might face in relation to information you might be asked to provide, proposed changes to your figures and the costs of an enquiry if you are self-employed.
+This page also includes information on specific issues you might face in relation to:

 What is an enquiry?